catenax-ng/tx-item-relationship-service/docs/adminguide.md

 Take the following template and adjust the configuration parameters (&lt;placeholders> mark the relevant spots).
 You can define the URLs as well as most of the secrets yourself.

-The Keycloak, MIW and Vault configuration / secrets depend on your setup and might need to be provided externally.
+The OAuth2, MIW and Vault configuration / secrets depend on your setup and might need to be provided externally.

 ## Spring Configuration